JSalsus/JSalsus/README.md

 - 👋 Hi, I’m @JSalsus
 - 👀 I’m interested in ...
-- 🌱 I’m currently JavaScript
+- 🌱 I’m currently learning Web debelopment
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me salehijavad768@gmail.com